EyalIlan/Netflix/README.md

 # Movie app

-You can find here the most popular tv-shows and movies
+Movies app that shows information about all trending and popular movies and Tv-shows

 # instructions